njueyupeng/satellite/README.md

-# satellite
+# Satellite

-Modular set of functions for SGP4 and SDP4 propagation of TLEs.
+A library to make satellite propagation via TLEs , Provides the functions necessary for SGP4/SDP4 calculations.
+Also provides functions for coordinate transforms.